dannymoon/Yang-s_Resume/docs/index.md

 - Analyzed business model and performance using SWOT analysis and competitive research.
 The change increased individual department performance by 8 – 13%.
 - Coordinated and scheduled onboarding clients, working closely with 9 different department chairs on document and workflow analysis.

-#### New Shanghai Restaurant

-`August 2013 – January 2014`
-__Store Manager__, Australia

-- Managed and trained 25 individuals in a restaurant with an average yearly revenue of 1.5 million AUD (1 million USD).
-- Used Excel to analyze customer/employee feedback to develop a new business practice (30% walks-ins and 70% reservations during the week instead of the previous 100% walk-ins) resulting in 20% increased revenue over a 6 month period.

-`October 2013 – January 2014`
-__Operations VP Assistant__, Australia

-- Oversaw operations of 7 different stores with an average yearly total revenue of 5.5 million AUD (3.7 million USD).
-- Organized and participated in executive meetings and reported for the operations department.
-- Developed and researched an excel spreadsheet to improve process operation resulting in increases of annual total income by 15%, decreases in total spending by 10% and the reduction of numerical flaws by 34% in the operation department.

 ## Volunteer Work
 ### Recruitment Coordinator